 - organising and attending meetings and ensuring the manager is well prepared for meetings;

-- liaising with clients, suppliers and other staff.
+- liaising with customers, suppliers and other staff.

 In addition to supporting managers, their team and departments, many PAs also have their own personal workload and responsibilities.
 The scope of the PA’s role can be extensive and additional duties may include: